 Amateur radio repeaters are now a very well establish part of the amateur radio scene.
-These amateur radio repeaters provide a very valuable serve to many stations, and in particular those that do not have particularly good locations or those amateur radio stations that are using only low power.
+These amateur radio repeaters provide a very valuable service to many stations, and in particular those that do not have particularly good locations or those amateur radio stations that are using only low power.

 Effectively it gives the low power amateur radio station the same coverage as that of the repeater.
 In this way radio hams using small handheld transceivers, or those using mobile equipment in a motor vehicle are able to make many more contacts than they would otherwise be able to do.

-Amateur radio repeater operation
+Amateur radio repeater basics

-Although ham radio repeaters are in essence only a relay station that receives a signal on one frequency and retransmits the audio on another, they have a number of automatically controlled functions to ensure that they operate efficiently and do not cause any unnecessary interference or radio spectrum pollution.
+A ham radio repeater is essentially a relay station that receives a signal on one frequency and retransmits the audio on another.
+Although this sounds simple, amateur radio repeater stations have a number of automatically controlled functions to ensure that they operate efficiently and do not cause any unnecessary interference or radio spectrum pollution.

 Although the actual operation of a repeater will vary from one repeater to the next, and dependent upon the country in which it is operated, and sometimes the band which is being used, in general the overall concepts are the same.
 However, before venturing on to use a particular amateur radio repeater, it is best to monitor the station first to understand exactly how it operates.

 Amateur radio repeaters are also designed so that spurious signals and noise should also not cause the repeater to transmit.
 In order to "open" the repeater up there must be a signal on its receive or input frequency.
 This signal must be sufficiently strong for re-transmission and it must also have a tone to identify that the station being received at the repeater wants its transmission to be re-radiated.
 There are two methods of achieving this: